Anti-LM Decoding for Zero-shot In-context Machine Translation: Conclusion

 \section{Conclusion}

-Decoding objectives are one of the most effective ways to improve a model's output, especially if it has strong prior bias such as pre-trained language models.
-In this work, we design an Anti-LM objective with decay for Zero-shot Machine Translation which has a much smaller computational overhead than other decoding objectives.
-Our method outperforms strong baselines across language directions, model types and sizes, and is performant for both greedy decoding and beam search.
-Analysis shows that the effectiveness of the method can be attributed primarily to addressing the failure to translate cases.
+Decoding objectives are one of the most effective ways to improve a model's output, especially if it has strong prior bias from pre-training.
+We designed an Anti-LM objective with decay for zero-shot Machine Translation which has a much smaller computational overhead and is more effective than existing approaches.
+Our method outperforms strong baselines across language directions, model types and sizes, and decoding strategies, especially in failure to translate cases.